Jim Beattie (baseball)

 James Louis Beattie (born July 4, 1954) is an American former professional baseball pitcher who played for the New York Yankees and Seattle Mariners from 1978 to 1986.
 He also served as the Montreal Expos' general manager from 1995 to 2001, and was the Baltimore Orioles' general manager with Mike Flanagan from 2003 to 2005.
 As of 2010, Beattie served as a professional scout in the Toronto Blue Jays organization through the 2018 season.
-Beattie retired from his decades-long career in the MLB at the end of the 2018 season.
+Beattie retired from his decades-long career in MLB at the end of the 2018 season.
 Beattie starred in baseball and basketball at South Portland High School in South Portland, Maine.

 Amateur career

 Beattie earned All New England honors playing basketball at Dartmouth College in 1974, and was MVP of the Kodak Classic in 1975.
 In 1974, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League and was named a league all-star.